jabamaus/jaba/README.md

   - check for duplicate filenames at generator level, with proper error reporting
   - Make contents of attr def defaults overidable by user, including calling super
-  - could change last_call_location to an array to track all call locations
   - Make _ID be id of the definition the code is in, such that it works even inside a block that is being executed in the context of a different jaba object
   - give attributes a 'title' and a 'help' string. title can be used when dumping help, help string can be used in error msgs